research-developer/resume-viewer/lib/STANDARDS.md

     * Use `index.ts` files to re-export components from a folder.
 This allows for cleaner imports.
   * Contexts should be postfixed with `Context` (e.g., `MyContext`).
 They should be in a file called `MyContext.tsx`.
   * Models and types not directly related to a component should be in a file postfixed with `Model` (e.g., `MyModel`).
 They should be in a file called `MyModel.ts`.

+## Schema Standards

+See [Schema Standards](./src/schema/README.md) for details on how to add new fields to the JSON Resume schema.